brentgroves/repsys/meetings/brent/week51.md

 - Azure App registration
 - PowerBI tabulated report license in addition to regular license
 - S3-compatible storage
 - PKI for secure browser connections to Mach2 and Report requestor web apps and API.
-Certificates alt-names currently set to busche-cnc.com
+AD GPO for root and intermediate certificates alt-names currently set to busche-cnc.com

 ## Software Stack